The Elephant in the Blueprint

 Nonprofits take great measures to know their customers.
 During my time at the zoo, I could tell you the target guest had 2.5 children and came from certain counties in the Atlanta metro within a 35-minute commute.
 However, that same care and research rarely extended to nonprofit employees.

 In service design, we emphasize researching and designing for the work done frontstage and backstage.
-Backstage, in this context, includes the actions and processes done by zoo employees and volunteers outside the view of the zoo guest.
-The purpose of understanding the employee/backstage experience is more than improving operations; it’s also a critical step to improving the frontstage guest experience.
+Backstage, in this context, includes the actions and processes done by zoo employees and volunteers outside the view of the zoo guests.
+Understanding the employee/backstage experience is more than improving operations; it’s also a critical step to improving the frontstage guest experience.
 In the case of the zoo, digging into how a zookeeper works backstage can reveal opportunities to enhance the guest experience.

 But what about the elephant?
 Should a service designer care about their experience?
 Could understanding them as a service actor better inform the design of the service?

 In Donna Haraway’s The Companion Species Manifesto, she breaks down the animal-human divide by asserting the dog and human relationship is uniquely distinct, a ‘significant otherness.’
 And while her manifesto focuses on the companion-animal relationship, I referenced it in my ACI work as the ability to use this novel lens to examine interactions with non-humans.
-Our hypothesis in this exploration understood the “other,” and its relationship and actions in its environment are essential to understanding and improving the service.
+Our hypothesis in this exploration is that understanding the “other” and its relationship and actions in its environment are essential to understanding and improving the service.

 Elephant Blueprinting